A major function of the optical components of the eye is to achieve a focused image on the retina through careful refraction of incoming light.

-When focussing on a distant object, the lens is flat and thin, and therefore has less refractive power.
+When focusing on a distant object, the lens is flat and thin and therefore has less refractive power.
 To achieve this, the force exerted by the radially arranged zonule fibres exceeds the intrinsic elasticity of the lens.
 The tension in the zonule fibres is caused by the relaxation of the ciliary muscle.

 For nearby objects, the lens becomes thicker and rounder, increasing its refractive power.
 Accordingly, the intrinsic elasticity of the lens prevails, while the zonule fibres relax as a consequence of the ciliary muscle contraction.

 An accommodation reflex is a coordinated change which occurs when you switch focus from an object that’s far away to one that’s closer.
 It comprises of three separate processes: accommodation reaction, convergence and miosis, collectively known as the near triad.